-Every time we hire a new Account Executive (or a less senior person to be groomed for an eventual AE position), I look for a very specific set of skills and attributes.
-Being or becoming a great AE requires certain core aptitudes and attitudes that can be nurtured, but really can’t be taught – in my opinion, you’ve either got them, or you don’t.
+Every time we hire a new Account Manager (AM) — or a less senior person to be groomed for an eventual AM position — I look for a very specific set of skills and attributes.
+Being or becoming a great AM requires certain core aptitudes and attitudes that can be nurtured, but really can’t be taught – in my opinion, you’ve either got them, or you don’t.

 See Also: How Marketing In Color Likes to Operate